mxashlynn/Yurivania-0/design/Notes.md

 - Outset
     - The Midnight Palace is hosting a major ritual to open a gate to help ghosts more easily navigate the realms beyond mortality.
     - Tibby is planning on attending and really wants her friend Stheno to come along!
-    - Stheno is running late and feeling nervous to be meeting so many folks for the first time!
-    - Tibby reassures her that everything will be fine~~

 - Main Game
-    - Tibby and Stheno meet up at the base of a cliffside (within the castle grounds?
-Right outside the castle?)
+    - Tibby and Stheno meet up at the base of a cliffside right outside the castle grounds.
-    - On the way up the mountain they meet up with Alraune who is helping sheppherd ghosts in the right direction.
+    - On the way up the mountain they meet ghosts who need help navigating to the summit.
-        - Stheno is crushing hard on Alraune and wants to help out, in order to impress her!
+    - Stheno and Tibby agree to help out those in need.
-        - Tibby agrees after some hesitation because she really wants to give back to the community.
-    - Tibby, Stheno, and Alraune work together to gather some lost ghosts.

 - Mini Game
-    - As part of working together, Alraune grows along the cliff side to help the others pass.
+    - Optionally, the player can try to find all the soul enegry floating around the mountainside.

 - Climax
     - Having helped all the ghosts they could find on their way up the mountain, the three continue their treck.
-    - The three find themselves at an impass, unable to continue due to a (rockfall?  landslide?)
+    - The three find themselves at an impasse, unable to continue due to eroded stairs.
-    - Thankfully, Suzuka the local oni ranger is on hand to clear the way.
+    - Alraune grows along the cliff side to help the others pass.
     - This is Suzuka and Stheno's first meeting.
-        - Maybe Suzuka is aided by some invisible ghostly help??

 - Conclusion
     - Everyone arrives safely at the summit in time for the ceremony!